Trying To Change The Subject: Trump Expected To Issue More Pardons

-Category: World Politics Hits: 0John Berman talked about "multiple sources" telling CNN that Donald Trump could issue another round of pardons, as early as today.
+Category: World Politics Hits: 1John Berman talked about "multiple sources" telling CNN that Donald Trump could issue another round of pardons, as early as today.
 He asked Elie Honig to explain.
 "CNN legal analyst, Elie Honig, a former federal prosecutor.
 Elie, part of the reason for these pardons, Donald Trump wants a shiny object, wants people to focus on something else.
 What we're all curious about, will he pardon himself, his son, Rudy Giuliani?
 All people implicated, who could face serious legal prosecution for inciting the mob that invaded the capitol.
 Your take?" he said.
 "John, with respect to the distraction point, let's just all agree not to be distracted.
 If he issues a bunch of really offensive pardons, we need to talk about them, it's important, but the real thing that really matters here is what went down at the capitol and the consequences of that.
 "With respect to these pardons themselves, the kind of pardons you just laid out, they will backfire in a couple of ways.
 First of all, there is going to be a senate impeachment trial in all likelihood very soon.
 If the president abuses his power through an abuse of the pardon power, that very much could color the way that the senators look at the president and it could influence some of the verdicts.

 Read more https://crooksandliars.com/2021/01/trying-change-subject-trump-expected-issue